sumyapp/goodcheck/README.md

 The variable binding consists of *variable name* and *variable type*, where `color` and `string` in the example above respectively.
 You have to add a key of the *variable name* in `where` attribute.

-We have 8 builtin patterns:
+We have 8 built-in patterns:

 * `string`
 * `int`